-Brand plays a vital role by keeping your business and its offerings distinct by giving it a unique identity in the marketplace.
-The key to influence the customers is the way you portray your product or a service to the public, which makes them buy or connect with your business or the products and services that it offers.
-It is therefore important to have a clear understanding of Trademark, Service-mark, And Copyright.
+Brand plays a vital role in keeping your business and its offerings distinct by giving it a unique identity in the marketplace.
+The key to influence the customers is the way you portray your product or service to the public, which makes them buy or connect with your business or the products and services that it offers.
+It is therefore essential to have a clear understanding of the Trademark, Service-mark, and Copyright.
 Trademark, Service-mark, And Copyright

 When an entrepreneur starts a business, he/she has to assign the product, service or even the business setup itself with a unique name or insignia so that his/her brand and its products or services have a unique and creative identity to distinguish itself from other businesses who offer a similar product or service.

-For example, You start a business with a name, let’s say: “Chi’s Bakery” in India.
-A third party might name his business with a similar way such as “Chi’s Bakehouse”, this third party, may either be unaware of your brand or intentionally try to copy it.
-This will harm your business in a very bad way by creating confusion and misleading your customers.
-The same case goes for your business’s insignia, product or a service.
+For example, You start a business with a name, let’s say: “Chi’s Bakery”.
+A third party might name his business with a similar way such as “Chi’s Bakehouse,” this third party, may either be unaware of your brand or intentionally try to copy it.
+It will harm your business in a terrible way by creating confusion and misleading your customers.
+The same case goes for your business’s insignia, product or service.

 Trademark, Service-mark, And Copyright